 While it's not uncommon for people to combine tobacco and cannabis in a joint that's also known as a spliff, blunts are filled strictly with cannabis.
 Because there is already tobacco in the cigar paper used to roll a blunt, there's no reason to add additional tobacco.

 Yes.
-There is a good chance that blunt smokers will be exposed to certain levels of nicotine from the tobacco leaf.
+Blunt smokers are also smoking tobacco so they will be exposed to nicotine from the tobacco leaf.
 In a 2016 study published in Drug and Alcohol Dependence, researchers analyzed the wrappers of five different cigar brands commonly used for rolling blunts.
 The total nicotine content across the cigar wrapper samples ranged from 1.2 to 6.0 milligrams per wrapper.
 Cigarettes average 10 to 12 milligrams each.

-Blunt wrappers have a heavier weight and are much sturdier than rolling papers.
-This allows much more cannabis — often 2 grams or more — to be wrapped in a single blunt than a joint.
+Blunt wrappers are heavier, sturdier, and larger than rolling papers.
+This allows them to hold much more cannabis — often 2 grams or more — than in a joint.

-Because of the thicker cigar paper, blunts burn much more slowly than joints, making for a longer smoking session.
-Combined with their larger size, blunts are a popular consumption method for larger groups.
+Because of the thicker cigar paper, blunts burn much more slowly than joints, making for a slower burn and longer smoking session.
+This combined with their larger size makes blunts a popular consumption method for larger groups.

 Some cannabis consumers may also wonder whether there's a difference in the high created by blunts and other cannabis paraphernalia, such as pipes.
 The tobacco used in the production of blunts could create a head rush effect in some users, giving them the impression that blunts get you higher than pipes.
 However, the more realistic reason blunts tend to generate a more potent buzz is because they can hold more cannabis than your average pipe.